The early MkI models have an ILP 'black block' power amp module (HY200 or HY248) and should be avoided.

 The above is just an estimate.
 We did not expect the RetroTone upgrade to be so popular, so you may want to arrange a backup amplifier if you are a gigging musician - sorry

-Prices: Amplifiers in good condition - The price for the RetroTone™ Upgrade is £119.00 including general servicing, plus the cost of any other replacement parts and return carriage of £10.00.
-It's best to do it at the same time whilst we have the circuit boards removed for servicing
+Prices: Amplifiers in good condition - The price for the RetroTone™ Upgrade is £119.00 including general servicing, but the cost of any other replacement parts and return carriage of £10.00 is extra.
+It's best to do the whole job at the same time whilst we have the circuit boards removed for servicing

 For insurance purposes, Sessionettes are accepted by Award-Session for upgrading and/or servicing strictly on the basis that their value is limited to £80 plus the cost of any work carried out.
 We do not accept any liability for items sent to us by our customers which are lost or damaged in transit to us.